Disputed territories of northern Iraq: Kirkuk Governorate

 Kirkuk Governorate is defined by its pre-1968 borders, including Chamchamal and Kalar districts of Sulaymaniyah Governorate and Tooz District of Salah ad Din and Kifri District of Diyala.

-Kirkuk province borders were altered, the Kurdish-majority districts were added to Erbil and Sulamaniya Governorates.
+Kirkuk province borders were altered, the Kurdish-dominated districts were added to Erbil and Sulamaniya Governorates.
 The Arab districts were added to Kirkuk Governorate.
 Turkmen villages were added to Diyala and Salahuddin Governorates.
 On June 12, 2014, all of Kirkuk Governorate was taken by Kurdish forces when Iraqi army withdrew following the success of the ISIL 2014 Northern Iraq offensive.
 Subsequently, after the battle of Kirkuk (2017) the Iraqi central government reinstated control over the governorate.